Alexander Crummell: In Liberia

 Crummell arrived in Liberia in 1853, at the point in that country's history when Americo-Liberians had begun to govern the former colony for free American Blacks.
-Crummell came as a missionary of the American Episcopal Church, with the stated aim of converting native Africans.
-Though Crummell had previously opposed colonization, his civilizing mission experiences in Liberia changed his mind.
+Crummell came as a missionary of the American Episcopal Church with the stated aim of converting native Africans.
+Though Crummell had previously opposed colonization, his experiences with the civilizing mission in Liberia changed his mind.
 His name appears on an 1859 document signed by citizens of the county of Maryland, Liberia.

-Crummell began to preach that "enlightened," or Christianized, ethnic Africans in the United States and the West Indies had a duty to go to Africa.
+Crummell began to preach that "enlightened", or Christianized, ethnic Africans in the United States and the West Indies had a duty to go to Africa.
 There, they would help civilize and Christianize the continent.
 When enough native Africans had been converted, they would take over converting the rest of the population, while those from the western hemisphere would work to educate the people and run a republican government.
-Crummell influenced Liberian intellectual and religious life, as preacher, prophet, social analyst, and educationist, proclaiming a special place for Africa in the history of redemption, as it had God-given moral and religious potential.
-Crummell would give multiple lectures and addresses, such as "Liberia, the land of promise to free colored men" and "The future of Africa".
+Crummell influenced Liberian intellectual and religious life as a preacher, prophet, social analyst, and educator, proclaiming a special place for Africa in the history of redemption because of its God-given moral and religious potential.
+Crummell would give multiple lectures and addresses, such as "Liberia, the land of promise to free colored men" and "The future of Africa."
 These speeches were delivered in America and in Liberia to gain support for his ideas.
 But Crummell never realized his grand scheme.
-Most American Blacks were more interested in gaining equal rights in the United States than going to colonize or convert Africans.
+Most American Blacks were more interested in gaining equal rights in the United States than in colonizing or converting Africans.
 While Crummell successfully served as both a pastor and professor in Liberia, he could not create the society he envisioned.
 In 1873, fearing his life was in danger from the Americo-Liberian ascendancy, Crummell returned to the United States.